Jared Leto: Business ventures

 After the strong relationship between Thirty Seconds to Mars and its audience, Leto launched the social media management and digital marketing company The Hive.
 It is based in Studio City, Los Angeles and focuses on creative community building.
 In recent years, it has expanded to other artists such as Jessie J and Semi Precious Weapons.
 In 2010, Leto launched The One and Only Golden Tickets, a full service company which operates worldwide and manages exclusive services for concerts, festivals, and events.
 In 2013, the company was renamed Adventures In Wonderland.

 In 2011, Leto launched the online platform VyRT.
 Created as a live video streaming service, it also features social networking and official merchandise.
 Its idea came from some frustrating experiences Leto faced with Thirty Seconds to Mars in streaming their own live events.
 In June 2012, VyRT was awarded Best Online Concert Experience at the O Music Awards.
 In 2012, Leto became an investor in Surf Air, a California-based air service.
 He is also a funder for Reddit and Robinhood Markets.

-Politics
+Political views

-Leto lives a vegan lifestyle and supports animal rights.
-In 2008, he supported the California Proposition 2 regarding treatment of farm animals.
+In 2008, Leto supported the California Proposition 2 regarding the treatment of farm animals.
 In the 2008 presidential election, Leto supported Senator Barack Obama of Illinois.
 In 2012, he chaired a Gen44 event, a campaign set up by Obama to energize voters under 40.
 Leto is a gay rights activist.
 In October 2009, he raised money for the campaign against California Proposition 8, created by opponents of same-sex marriage to overturn the California Supreme Court decision that had legalized same-sex marriage.
-He spoke out in support of LGBT rights group Freedom Action Inclusion Rights (FAIR).
-In May 2012, he expressed support after hearing that Barack Obama had endorsed same-sex marriage.
+He spoke out in support of the LGBT rights group Freedom Action Inclusion Rights (FAIR).
+In May 2012, he expressed support after hearing that Obama had endorsed same-sex marriage.